NIEM/NIEM.github.io/json/primer/whyuse/index.md

   within a data resource).

-These three combine to make [NIEM JSON data](../njdata) *self-documenting* to the extent that any data scientist or software developer can look at any key-value pair and find out how it is defined.
+These three combine to make [NIEM JSON data](../njdata) *self-documenting*, at least to the extent that any data scientist or software developer can look at any key-value pair and find out how it is defined.
 In addition, the NIEM approach also offers:

 * A simple way for developers who are creating a resource to reuse data elements defined by others, instead of creating new